 A Guide to Thailand: Chiang Mai

 1. Doi Inthanon National Park.
 I would definitely recommend this park to anyone staying in Chiang Mai.
 It was one of the pricier things we did but was completely worth it!
 It was 1300THB (£30) for the day, which included: transport to and from our hostel, transport all around the park, entry to the park and lunch.
 The tour takes you to the highest point in Thailand, also home to the burial ground of the last King of Chiang Mai who was one of the first people to try and preserve the forests of Northern Thailand.
 We also saw the Royal Chedis, which are two temple-like buildings built for the King and Queen on their 60th birthdays.
 They were both surrounded with beautiful gardens and had views overlooking Chiang Mai.
 We then stopped at the Royal Gardens.
 It was a beautiful area full of colourful plants and flowers with a lake in the centre with swans and fish.
-We were then taken to a small hill tribe where we had the opportunity to buy some local produce, such as coffee and hand-made scarves.
+Later, we were then taken to a small hill tribe where we had the opportunity to buy some local produce, such as coffee and hand-made scarves.
 And finally we visited Wachirathan Falls.
 Here we had an all-you-can-eat lunch of local dishes before dipping our toes in the bottom of the waterfall.
 You can also stand at the top and feel the spray of the water!
 This is a great place to go if you’re looking to learn a little more about the history and culture of Chang Mai.

 2. Night Bazaar.
 We didn’t spend long here but it was recommended to us by a few people so we made sure to check it out.
 It was a few streets lined with bars, restaurants, clubs and souvenir stalls.
 We walked all around it before picking a random bar to sit down and have a drink in.
 This bar was advertised as an Irish bar but definitely wasn’t!
 The only thing Irish in there was the name ‘Irish Bar’ on the outside and a few green decorations!
 But we stayed anyway, had a giggle, finished our drinks and headed back to the hostel.
 Although we didn’t go into any other bars, they all looked pretty lively.
 If you were looking to party in Chiang Mai, this is the place to go.